 8. Industrial Waste Water

-Waste water is water that has been harmfully affected by outside influence and that flows from an open drain.
-Waste water may or may not be affected by any of the following, but certainly not limited to, batteries, smelting, toxins, organic particles, pathogens, methane and carbon dioxide.
+Wastewater is water that has been harmfully affected by outside influence, and that flows from an open drain.
+Wastewater may or may not be affected by any of the following, but certainly not limited to, batteries, smelting, toxins, organic particles, pathogens, methane and carbon dioxide.
 This water ends up in the environment where it is much more harmful to humans than irrigation water.

 9. Chromium Pollution (Dye Industry)

-While chromium, which is used in dye, is critical to the human diet and generally speaking causes no damage to the human body, Cr IV Chromium is dangerous and highly toxic, enough to cause death in humans.
+While chromium, which is used in dye, is critical to the human diet and entirely harmless to the human body, Cr IV Chromium is dangerous and highly toxic, enough to cause death in humans.

 10. Chromium Pollution (Tanneries)